XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

  </tr>
 </table>

-When this string of Unicode points is fed to a PDF creator that doesn't leverage OTF features, the output will look like this:
+When this string of Unicode points is fed to a PDF creator application that doesn't leverage OTF features, the output will look like this:

 ![Incorrect Devanagari (Hindi) representation of the word Sanskrt](./typography/sanskrit%20devanagari%20bad%20sanskrt.svg)

 The PDF format is able to resolve the diacritics as belonging with the glyph they pertain to, but it cannot do the complex substitution of sa + halant + ka.
-It also places the vocalic r diacritic at an incorrect position.
+It also places the vocalic r diacritic at an incorrect position relative to its parent glyph.

+### Text extraction and searchability

+A PDF document does not necessarily know which Unicode characters are represented by the glyphs it has stored.
+This is not a problem for rendering the document with a viewer, but may make it harder to extract text.
+A font in a PDF file can have an optional ToUnicode dictionary, which will map glyph IDs to Unicode characters or sequences.
+However, this mapping is necessarily a one-to-many relation, and cannot handle some of the complexities of Brahmic alphabets.

+Due to the complexities that can arise in certain glyph clusters, it may be impossible to retrieve the actual Unicode sequence.
+In this case, it is possible in PDF syntax to specify the correct Unicode code point(s) that are being shown by the glyphs, by leveraging the PDF marked content attribute /ActualText.
+This attribute can be picked up by a PDF viewer for a text extraction process (e.g. copy-pasting contents) or searching for specific text;
+without this, it is impossible to retrieve the contents of the file, even though

 ## Support